lakshmankumar12/pynotes/python_notes.md

 #read a string as json and creates a close python'ish object
 obj = json.loads(str)

-#put an arbitrary python object as string
+#put an arbitrary phttps://pyformat.infoeython object as string
 # Not all built-in python objects are convertible, but not user-defined objects
 str = json.dumps(obj)
+#pretty print json
 str = json.dumps(obj, indent=4, sort_keys=True)

 #for file